otoco-io/SmartContract/README.md

 - **addPlugin(uint256 tokenId, bytes pluginData)** - Assign a `otoco.eth` subdomain to the manager or multisig address associated to the entity. `pluginData` parameters: `[string, address]` that represent `subdomain` and `target`.
 Where subdomains is a simple string name and target should be a valid address to subdomain points to. `gasLimit` recommended to use is 250k gas.

+#### 4.6 Tokenized LLC

+A contract that allows LLC members to transform their LLC into a Tokenized LLC with a different Agreement that allow it to have multi owners and also a MANAGER that no need to have shares.

+- PARTNERS: Accounts that have tokens shares from the entity.
+- MANAGER: A manager that could interact with the Allowed contracts

+Governor contract where Tokenized LLC resides is based on OpenZeppelin Governor.
+Here is the Governor base features:

+ - Possibility to any PARTNER that have at least proposalThreshold(defaults to 1) tokens create a proposal.
+It means that any person with any amount of tokens bigger than 0 could propose.
+ - Proposals have a votingDelay defined in blocks to be voted (defaults to 1).
+ - Proposal have a votingPeriod defined in blocks to PARTNERS vote.
+ - Proposals need a minimum quorum to pass (defaults to 4%)
+ - A proposal could be executed after the votingPeriod ends, voting has enough quorum and vote FOR is bigger than votes AGAINST.
+ - It is possible to vote using EIP-712 signatures.
+ - The ERC20 token should have snapshot voting mechanism.
+ - It is possible to propose a change to governance settings like voting delay, voting period and quorum required.
+- Votes could be casted with reason attached.

+Here is a list of feature that OtoCoGovernor add:

+- Set default quorum to 51%.
+- Add a list of allowed contracts to interact.
+- Add the MANAGER role to the governance.
+- Manager could create any kind of proposal without requiring any token.
+- Proposals created by the MANAGER that only deals with allowed contracts, is flagged as manager proposals.
+- Proposals flagged as manager proposals not require any quorum, and if voter FOR is equals to votes AGAINST it will be considered valid.
+This means that nobody needs to vote, the MANAGER only need to wait for the votingPeriod finish to execute the proposal.
+If any partner decide to veto the proposal it could vote AGAINST.
+In those cases the validity of the proposal will be defined by the votes FOR and AGAINST.
+- The MANAGER could be changed by a proposal.
+- The allowed contracts could be changed(Added/Removed) by proposal.
+- The MANAGER could resign as MANAGER without requiring a proposal.

+Tokenization contract functions:

+- **governorsDeployed(uint256 tokenId)** - Returns the current governor assigned to an entity.

+- **addPlugin(uint256 tokenId, bytes pluginData)** - Deploy a new OtoCo Govenor on behalf of the series. `pluginData` parameters: `[ string, string, address[], address[], uint256[]]` that represent `name of the token`, `symbol of the token`, `allowed contracts array`, `addresses([0] manager address, [1] token source to be cloned, [2..n] partner addresses)`, `settings ([0] partners quantity, [1] Voting period in block, [2..n] member shares)`. `gasLimit` recommended to use is 1200k gas.

+- **attachPlugin(uint256 tokenId, bytes pluginData)** - Deploy a new OtoCo Govenor using a pre-existent ERC20Votes token. `pluginData` parameters: `[ address[], address[], uint256[]]` that represent `allowed contract array, addresses([0] Manager address,[1] Token Address), settings([0] Members size, [1] Voting period in blocks)`. `gasLimit` recommended to use is 1000k gas.

 ### 5. Audit